Type 7 30 cm howitzer: History

 In 1933, the short-barreled Type 7 was modified so that it could be quickly disassembled into nine wagon loads, transported and reassembled on site.
 The wagons were able to be towed by artillery tractors at a speed of 20 km/h.

 In February 1940, two Type 7 long-barreled howitzers were moved to the Kotō fortress in Manchuria to strengthen Japanese defenses in the event of a Soviet attack.
 The Japanese army had eight fortresses built along the border with the Soviet Union, of which the Kotō fortress on the Ussuri River was the strongest.
 Large-scale fortifications, similar to the Maginot Line, were guarded by the 4th Border Guard Unit.
-The 1,400-strong crew had two batteries of field guns and howitzers, two Type 90 240 mm railway guns, and one experimental 41 cm howitzer.
+The 1,400-strong crew had two batteries of field guns and howitzers, the only Type 90 240 mm railway gun, and one experimental 41 cm howitzer.
 When the Soviets attacked the Japanese positions around the Kotō fortress in Operation August Storm in 1945, the entire fortress crew and all guns were lost.

 It is believed that ten Type 7s were used by the Japanese during the Battle of Corregidor in 1942.

 In 1944, the 4th Independent Heavy Artillery Battalion with Type 7 short-barreled howitzers was ordered to the Philippines in anticipation of American landings.
 At the top of the picture is a Type 7 which was captured by US soldiers of the 158th Regiment on Luzon.
 The depicted gun position was roughly 10 m wide and 2.5 m deep.
 The howitzer was disguised by a house that could be pushed back on rails just before firing.
 A garden with banana trees was planted around the position to increase the camouflage effect.

 Four Type 7s were used for coastal defense on Honshu in 1945.